 Global variables are variables declared outside any function, accessible to all routines in the program.
 Their scope is global, meaning they are initialized when the program starts and last until it ends.
 We typically declare global variables at the top of a module file, and any function can modify them throughout the program.

 The function printName() can access the global variable companyName, even though it is declared outside the function.

 To address the problems associated with global variables, consider the following alternatives:

 - The Complete-Function Approach: Instead of using global variables, design functions to receive all required information as input and return all results to the caller.
 This way, dependencies are explicitly handled, and errors can be traced to their source.

 - Dependency Injection: Bridge dependencies by passing explicit inputs to functions.
 This ensures that all required data is provided before execution, reducing reliance on global variables.

 - Encapsulation: Define attributes within classes and use explicit methods to access or modify them.
 This encapsulation approach minimizes unintentional changes to data.

 - The Singleton Design Pattern: Use the singleton design pattern to initialize objects only once and reuse them within a specific context, preventing unnecessary global variable usage.

-As we tread through the labyrinthine world of programming, we learn that power comes with responsibility.
+As we tread through the labyrinthine world of Python programming, we learn that power comes with responsibility.
 Global variables, though mighty in their scope, can bring chaos and confusion to our codebase if not wielded with care.
 By adopting alternative strategies such as the complete-function approach, dependency injection, encapsulation, and the singleton design pattern, we safeguard our code from the clutches of unintended side effects and debugging nightmares.
 Thus, let us venture forth with wisdom and determination, forging a path that leads to code clarity, robustness, and a programming adventure free from the perils of overusing global variables.